Western Australian Alcohol and Drug Interagency Strategy 2018-2022

 - Strategic coordination and capacity building - Providing improved and targeted responses to AOD problems through capacity building, workforce development, collaboration, evidence-based and informed practice, monitoring, review and information dissemination.

-Furthermore, WAADIS applies to all Western Australians, however evidence suggests that some population groups experience greater impacts from AOD use than others and therefore require additional support.
+Although WAADIS applies to all Western Australians, evidence suggests that some population groups experience greater impacts from AOD use than others and therefore require additional support.
 These priority target groups include:

 Aboriginal people and communities, children and young people, people with